HippErger/JS411_fakeCars_withFireBase_projects/partThree.md

 Prompt 1: Create a welcome banner in the Header that says: “Here are all the cars you can buy!” for buyers and “Here are all the cars you can sell!" for sellers.

-Prompt 2: Add a “Welcome {userName}" to Nav Bar How do you do this?
+Prompt 2: Add a “Welcome {userEmail}" or “Welcome {userName}" to Nav Bar How do you do this?
 Figure it out.

 Prompt 3: How would you change “Welcome" to “Good morning”, “Good Afternoon”, and “Good Evening” ?
 Figure it out.